Keynote Speaker

 Groningen Declaration Network Board

-Our two session leaders, Anthony Manahan and Koichi Nagasaki, will be sharing their ideas for convening an Asia-Pacific Regional Chapter.
+Our two session leaders, Anthony Manahan and Koichi Nakasaki, will be sharing their ideas for convening an Asia-Pacific Regional Chapter.
 The opportunity exists to further the goals of the GDN and regional digitization projects by working together to learn, explore, and grow capacities within and across countries.
 Every part of the world is considering how to better support citizens, exchange credentials, and ensure trusted and secure networks.
 The opportunity to evolve efforts in this area holds benefits for all participants.
 Anthony and Koichi will explain the purpose of the GDN, provide in-region perspectives on why extending digital capacity matters, and identify some of the core benefits that working together will achieve through future convening activities.

-- Joanne Duklas, Executive Director, GDN, Canadian Exemplars
+• Joanne Duklas, Executive Director, GDN, Canadian Exemplars

-- Beka Tavartkiladze, Senior Director Global Education and Knowledge, World Education Services
+• Beka Tavartkiladze, Senior Director Global Education and Knowledge, World Education Services

-- Darren McDermott, Team Leader, EU Support to Higher Education in the ASEAN Region (SHARE 2020-2022)
+• Darren McDermott, Team Leader, EU Support to Higher Education in the ASEAN Region (SHARE 2020-2022)

-This panel session of thought leaders will explore different models for how regions and countries have worked together to create new approaches for delivering office, trusted information about citizens and their academic studies.
-How to deliver a national level digital exchange network and sharing of critical supporting information is contextually situated as each region and partnering organizations have varying technology capacities and governance contexts.
-Plus, opprtunities exist to advance access for learners who are struggling to represent their past academic studies when digital support options do not exist or are needing additional supports.
+This panel session of thought leaders will explore different models for how regions and countries have worked together to create new approaches for delivering official, trusted information about citizens and their academic studies.
+How to deliver a national level digital exchange network and sharing of critical supporting information is contextually situated as each region and partnering organization have varying technology capacities and governance contexts.
+Plus, opportunities exist to advance access for learners who are struggling to represent their past academic studies when digital support options do not exist or are needing additional supports.
 These experts will share their experiences and provide recommendations to enable digital solutions in region.

 Koichi Nakasaki